Buying a vacation condo for the first time is exciting. There’s nothing better than being able to...

 Have you ever considered buying a vacation home in Bermuda?
 Famed for its sub-tropical weather and beautiful pink sand beaches, Bermuda is the perfect place to call your second home.
 To learn more about why Bermuda is the ideal destination, take a look at our download below.

 Bermuda’s south shore is home to a hidden piece of paradise called Bermudiana Beach Resort.
-It’s a stunning oceanfront property set to open April 1st, 2022.
-Fully furnished with 90 condo residences, we believe it’s the ideal place to purchase your second home.
+It’s a stunning oceanfront property featuring 94 fully furnished hotel condominiums, and we believe it’s the ideal place to purchase your second home.

 Naturally, you’ll have lots of questions you want to be answered before you buy.
 So to learn more, click the button below.